GSAT-7R: Satellite

 The satellite, weighing 4410 kg, is meant to transmit voice, video and data among the naval ships, submarines, aircraft and Maritime Operation Centres of the Indian Navy deployed across the Indian Ocean Region, covering up to 2,000 km from India's coastline.

 The satellite employs advanced payloads in multiple frequency bands, including UHF, S, C and Ku bands.
-It is also equipped with indigenous components like a 1,200 litre propulsion tank and collapsible antenna systems.
+It is also equipped with indigenous components like a 1,200 l propulsion tank and collapsible antenna systems.
 It also has a planned lifespan of 15 years.

-The contract for the ₹1589 crore satellite project was signed in 11 June 2019 between the Indian Navy and the ISRO.
+The contract for the ₹1589 crore satellite project was signed on 11 June 2019 between the Indian Navy and the ISRO.

-Launch
+History

-During the time of contract signing in 2019, the projected launch date of the satellite was expected between 2020 and 2022.

-By August 2025, the delivery timeline had slipped by few years to November 2025.
+During the time of contract signing in 2019, the projected launch date of the satellite was expected between 2020 and 2022.By August 2025, the delivery timeline had slipped by few years to November 2025.
 By 23 October, the launch date was scheduled on 2 November.
+The vehicle performance of LMV3-M5 had been enhanced by 10% to accommodate the CMS-03 satellite which is heavier than its payload capacity of 4 t for GTO orbits.

-The satellite assembly and integration with launch vehicle has been completed.
+The satellite assembly and integration with launch vehicle has been completed by early October 2025.
 The launch vehicle was moved to the launchpad on 26 October and pre-launch procedures were initiated thereafter.
-It is the heaviest satellite to be launched to the Geostationary Transfer Orbit orbit from India.
-Additionally, this is the first launch of LVM3, only after its July 2023 launch of Chandrayaan-3.
+It is the heaviest satellite to be launched to the Geostationary Transfer Orbit orbit from India till date.
+A preflight inspection fixed problems in the fuel control systems that plagued the NVS-02 satellite which used a similar spacecraft bus.

 On 2 November 2025, at 5:26 pm IST, ISRO successfully placed the CMS-03 satellite into the desired orbit through the LVM3-M5 rocket from the Second Launch Pad of the Satish Dhawan Space Centre, Sriharikota.
 The mission featured an experiment, re-ignition of the cryogenic upper stage.
 The satellite was separated from the launch vehicle at around 16 minutes in sub-GTO orbit. from launch with a perigee of 26,700 km.

-The vehicle performance of LMV3-M5 had been enhanced by 10% to accommodate the CMS-03 satellite which is heavier than its payload capacity of 4 tonnes for GTO orbits.
+The upper stage of the rocket was passivated.
+Given the NORAD ID 66310 and International Designator (COSPAR ID) 2025-249A, the stage re-entered the planet's atmosphere by 12:08 UTC on 30 July 2026 over the Atlantic Ocean.